Information

 Scottish Government role

 National and local government have a long-standing commitment to the principles of Fair Work for the social care sector.
-We are fully committed to improving the experience of the social care workforce, including increasing levels of pay, as we recognise and value the work that they do.
+The Scottish Government is fully committed to improving the experience of the social care workforce, including increasing levels of pay, in recognition of the value of the work you do.

-We provide funding to local authorities to ensure that both children and adult social care workers delivering direct care are paid a minimum rate of pay.
-Local authorities commission these services through providers.
-They also provide funding for Personal Assistant employers through Self Directed Support.
+The Scottish Government provide funding to local authorities to ensure that both children and adult social care workers delivering direct care are paid a minimum rate of pay.
+Some local authorities commission these services to private, voluntary or private sector providers.
+They also provide funding for Personal Assistant employers through Self Directed Support payments.

-We expect that any provider that has committed to pay the higher hourly rate should pass this on to the workforce.
+It is expected that any provider that has committed to pay the higher hourly rate should pass this on to their employees.
 For Personal Assistant employers, all funding provided to deliver this uplift should be spent on increasing Personal Assistants’ pay.

 Back to top